eLabBlog

 HL7 sets international standards for exchanging, integrating, sharing, and retrieving electronic health information.

 Data formatted using the HL7 standard capture patient data in a unified and easily transmissible format.
 This digital message can be quickly sent between different software programs, enabling communication between platforms in a friendly, error-free, autonomous fashion.
+HL7 encompasses several essential standards, including:

-What Types of Labs Use HL7?
+What Types of Labs Use HL7 Messages?

 • Clinical testing labs: Clinical labs test biospecimens collected from patients to diagnose or monitor medical conditions or the effectiveness of treatments.
 In this context, HL7 communicates test results and patient information between a clinical lab and other healthcare systems.